 With a total undergraduate enrollment of 19,000, there is opportunity around every corner of USC’s beautiful campus.
-Academics at USC follow a Renaissance Ideal, and the school emphasizes a unique undergraduate experience built around flexible academic programs and interdisciplinary research.
+Academics at USC follow a Renaissance ideal, and the school emphasizes a unique undergraduate experience built around flexible academic programs and interdisciplinary research.

 USC athletic teams boast a total of 123 national titles across various sports, and fans from across the nation often deck themselves out in cardinal and gold in support of the dominant Trojan football team.
-Athletics prides itself on this “fighting spirit,” and over 40 USC athletes participated in 2016 Summer Olympics in Rio.
+Athletics prides itself on this “fighting spirit,” and over 40 USC athletes participated in the 2016 Summer Olympics in Rio.

 The USC social dynamic is diverse and exciting, and if Greek life is your thing, about 25% of men are in a fraternity and 20% of women are in a sorority.
 With amazing academics and a gung-ho student culture, it’s no wonder that USC alum come away loving their four years as a Trojan.

 Please respond to one of the (three) prompts below.
 (250 word limit)

 Tell us about a time you were exposed to a new idea…